MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/sync-excel-cds-dataflow.md

 > [!div class="mx-imgBorder"]
 > ![Image showing multiple files that have been appended together](media/TwoFiles.png)

 As shown in the preceding image, besides the append result, Power Query also brings in the Source.Name column, which contains the file name.
 The Index value in each file might be unique, but it's not unique across multiple files.
 However, the combination of the Index column and the Source.Name column is a unique combination.
-You need to choose a composite alternate key for this scenario.
+Choose a composite alternate key for this scenario.

 > [!div class="mx-imgBorder"]
 > ![composite key](media/CompositeIndexKey.png)